-The thirty allegations divide evenly into two groups - those against teachers and those against students.
+The thirty allegations divide evenly into two groups-those made against teachers and those made against students.
 All of the allegations against teachers involved persons of the opposite sex.
-All but three were against men, in one case the Superintendent of Education.
+All but three were against men, in one case, the superintendent of education.
 The three exceptions occurred during the early years of public schooling when independent working women were almost inherently suspect.
-At Stanley in the Cariboo (#6, Table 1), "some people began to pass remarks" about the young single teacher continuing to board in the home of a male trustee after his wife left for a month's visit to Victoria.20 At Cache Creek public boarding school (#7), established in the interior in 1874 for children living too far apart to attend day school, the music teacher, "by a determined manipulation of her shawl and by a delicate cough, which no doubt was assumed for the occasion," managed to deceive everyone "till it was too late to prevent the evil."21 The nature of "the evil" was not revealed.
-Another woman spread the story at Hope in the Fraser Valley (#8), to quote the teacher, "that something very improper had occurred between myself and a Half-breed boy about 18 years of age."
+At Stanley in the Cariboo (#6, Table 1), "some people began to pass remarks" about the young single teacher continuing to board in the home of a male trustee after his wife left for a month's visit to Victoria.19 At the Cache Creek public boarding school (#7), established in the Interior in 1874 for children living too far away to attend day school, the music teacher, "by a determined manipulation of her shawl and by a delicate cough, which no doubt was assumed for the occasion," managed to deceive everyone "till it was too late to prevent the evil."20 The nature of "the evil" was not revealed.
+Another woman spread the story at Hope in the Fraser Valley (#8), to quote the teacher, "that something very improper had occurred between myself and a Halfbreed boy about 18 years of age."
 The woman did so after spying on the teacher and the landlady, where they both boarded, entertaining "a young Frenchman" by dressing him "as a woman."
-The mere allegation, the teacher realized, turned an innocent evening into "a secret disgraceful tale."22 These assertions of improper body behaviour may have originated in jealousy or spite but also, it is tempting to speculate, in order to legitimize open discussion of an unattached newcomer.
+The mere allegation, the teacher realized, turned an innocent evening into "a secret disgraceful tale."21 These assertions of improper body behaviour and body talk may have originated in jealousy or spite but also, it is tempting to speculate, in order to legitimize open discussion of an unattached newcomer.